es-progress/shell/docs/lib/error.md

 ## Error codes

-The following variables holds error codes that are exported so they can be used in other scripts as environment vars to indicate error causes.
+The following variables contain error codes that are exported so they can be used in other scripts as environment vars to indicate error reasons.

 ```
 _E_ABORT           Program aborted